 Free Time and Weekend Exploration

-We understand that traveling around the Palestine and Israel region is a large attraction for most of our students.
-Our intensive Arabic immersion courses are designed to give you plenty of free time to explore the exciting destinations within Palestine and Israel.
-All of our programs are located in the inner city of Hebron, a beautiful and historic city with many shops, cafes, and many other offerings.
+Traveling in the Palestine and Israel region is a big draw for our students.
+Our intensive Arabic immersion courses provide ample free time to explore these exciting destinations.
+Located in the heart of Hebron, a beautiful and historic city, our programs offer access to numerous shops, cafes, and attractions.

-Most Arabic students have two full days off per week (Friday and another day – usually Saturday) and you are welcome to spend them how you choose.
-Students who choose the non-intensive course option will have four days off per week.
-Many of our students arrange to visit other cities with their fellow students or our international volunteers on their days off.
+Most Arabic students have two full days off each week (Friday and usually Saturday), while those in the non-intensive course have four days off.
+Many students use this time to explore other cities with fellow students or international volunteers.

-This includes, but is not limited to Palestinian cities such as Bethlehem, Jerusalem, Ramallah, Jericho (and the Dead Sea) Nablus, Tel Aviv, Jaffa, Haifa and many more.
+This includes, but is not limited to, Palestinian cities such as Bethlehem, Jerusalem, Ramallah, Jericho (and the Dead Sea), Nablus, Tel Aviv, Jaffa, Haifa, and many more.
 Traveling around Palestine is easy and affordable.
-You will be surprised by how fast your schedule will fill up and how quickly your time will fly!
+You will be surprised by how quickly your schedule will fill up and how quickly your time will fly!

 Safety Of Our International Students In Palestine

-The region of Palestine has not been stable for the last few decades, there is always unrest and war, sometimes it becomes more volatile and at other times it’s calmer.
-Nonetheless, each year millions of tourists visit Palestine and the West Bank including Hebron, Ramallah, Bethlehem, Jenin, Tulkarem, Nablus and many other cities without any safety issues.
-Palestinians in general are welcoming and hospitable people.
+The region of Palestine has not been stable for the last few decades.
+There is always unrest and war, sometimes more volatile and at other times calmer.
+Nonetheless, each year, millions of tourists visit Palestine and the West Bank, including Hebron, Ramallah, Bethlehem, Jenin, Tulkarem, Nablus, and many other cities, without any safety issues.
+Palestinians, in general, are welcoming and hospitable people.
 They recognize that the politics of a country and its people may differ.

-Since it was formed in 2011, Study in Palestine has welcomed over 1000 international visitors.
+Since its formation in 2011, Study in Palestine has welcomed over 1,000 international visitors.
 These visitors lived and worked or studied in Hebron for a few weeks or months.
-Overall they did not face any threat nor were they unsafe in Hebron or the West Bank.
+Overall, they did not face any threat or were unsafe in Hebron or the West Bank.

-Moreover, Study in Palestine is situated in an area of Hebron which is under the Palestinian authority and in the heart of the city.
-Our Palestinian host families and the male dorms are located near Study in Palestine too.
+Moreover, Study in Palestine is situated in an area of Hebron under Palestinian authority and in the heart of the city.
+Our Palestinian host families and the male dorms are located near Study in Palestine, too.

 Awards And Recognition